oracle-livelabs/oci/oci-apm-springboot/04-deploy-apm-agent/deploy-apm-agent.md

 ## Introduction

-In this lab, you will instrement the application using the OpenTelemetry (OTEL) Operator, which automatically inject and configure APM Java Agent to the Kuberenetes cluster.
+In this lab, you will instrument the application using the OpenTelemetry (OTEL) Operator, which automatically inject and configure APM Java Agent to the Kubernetes cluster.

 The OCI APM Java agent is designed to monitor Java applications and supports multiple deployment options across Kubernetes and other environments.
 The latest addition to these options is the OTEL operator, a Kubernetes operator that simplifies the automatic injection of Java agents into JVMs running in Kubernetes Pods.